 Under the Act “Sponsored youth sports activity” means any athletic activity, including practice or competition, for players under the direction of a coach, athletic director, or band leader of a youth sports league, including, but not limited to, baseball, basketball, cheerleading, cross country track, fencing, field hockey, football, golf, gymnastics, ice hockey, lacrosse, marching band, rugby, soccer, skating, softball, swimming and diving, tennis, track (indoor and outdoor), ultimate Frisbee, volleyball, water polo, wrestling, and any other sport offered by a youth sports league.
-A sponsored youth sports activity does not include an interscholastic athletic activity as that term is defined in Section 22-80 of the School Code [105 ILCS 5/22-80].
-410 ILCS 145/5.

 This Act applies to any sponsored youth sports activity sponsored or sanctioned by a youth sports league beginning or continuing after January 1, 2016 and is not applicable to interscholastic athletic activity, which is defined in the Illinois School Code (105 ILCS5/22-80).
 410 ILCS 145/10.

 The law defines Player and Youth sports league, respectively, as follows:

 “Player” means an adolescent or child participating in any sponsored youth sports activity of a youth sports league.
 410 ILCS 145/5.